A person is considered a producer for ITT/AV under the Electrical and Electronic Equipment (EEE) Regulation if they supply ITT/AV into Ontario and:

-As of January 1, 2021, producers are required to establish and operate a collection system for ITT/AV.
-The Authority will be issuing a compliance bulletin that will provide guidance on collection systems.
-The bulletin will be posted here when available.
+As of January 1, 2021, producers are required to establish and operate a collection system for ITT/AV and should reference the ITT/AV Collection Systems compliance bulletin for guidance.

-Producers must ensure that consumers can drop off ITT/AB free of charge at each site that is part of their collection system and satisfy the following requirements:
+Producers must ensure that consumers can drop off ITT/AV free of charge at each site that is part of their collection system and satisfy the following requirements:

 - If the ITT/AV collection site is not part of a retail location, the site must accept all ITT/AV

 - If the ITT/AV collection site is part of a retail location, the site must accept, at a minimum, all ITT/AV that are of a similar size and function supplied by the producer at that location.

 - The ITT/AV collection site must be readily accessible to the public and must be operated and accept ITT/AV during normal business hours throughout the performance period.

 - The ITT/AV collection site must accept, at a minimum, up to 50 kilograms of ITT/AV per day from any person.